 Employment Relations Minister, Alan Johnson commented:

 'The minimum wage is a great success story.
 The Government is committed to making work pay and the National Minimum Wage, alongside Working Tax Credits and the New Deal, is key to tackling poverty.

 'I am delighted that the vast majority of employers are complying with the minimum wage.
 Awareness of the minimum wage is high and the enforcement system is working well when workers are not receiving the pay they deserve.

-the number of enforcement teams around the UK has been increased from
+'But success has not made us complacent.
+Substantial extra funds are going into enforcement, we have twenty more compliance officers and the number of enforcement teams around the UK has been increased from 14 to 16'.

 TUC General Secretary, John Monks said:

 'The recovery of £10million in illegally withheld wages is great news for fairness at work.